 Localization: If your electronic device is capable of GPS services, you must turn it on so that you can locate it using the satellites.
 If the mobile phone does not have a GPS chip or if it is not turned on, the GSM network will calculate the position using the closest base station.
 It will work and provide the general position while continuing to preserve the phone’s battery life.
 However, it will not be able to provide as accurate a position as GPS.

 Mobile Tracking: GPS is a fairly new technology that can be used for mobile tracking.
 It can track the location of a mobile phone in real-time using digital maps, like Google maps.
 GSM calculates the location of the mobile phone using its international mobile equipment identity.

 Technology: GPS uses three to four of the 24 satellites that orbit the earth.
 It is owned by the USA government.
 All the satellites are responsible for checking and calculating the position of objects or users.
 The GPS receiver will accept the transmitted signals then it will precisely determine an object’s position.
 GPS uses multiple electronic devices and functions to calculate a user’s position by using signals and triangulation from its base stations.
 This is also used by mobile phones.

 If you need antennas for your company, you must choose SEI.
 You can check this link if you want to order antennas.
 You can contact us by filling up this contact form.
 If you need GSM or GPS, you must check out SEI.
 We are a company that offers high-frequency microwave and RF products.
 If you need a supplier for antennas and if you have any questions about our company or the products that we are currently offering, please do not hesitate to contact us.
-You can call us at (408) 374-1031 or send an email at [email protected] We are located at 66 First Street #4, Gilroy, CA 95020 USA.
+You can email us at [email protected].
+We are located at 66 First Street #4, Gilroy, CA 95020 USA.
 Contact us today!